lesleyrs/clipboard-narrator/README.md

 Inside the application press `h` to get a tts explanation.
 Copying the same text back to back does not work, press `r` for that.
 The `i` key can also be used for entering text.
 Background colour picker is the button on the top left corner.

 # interrupt, queue, and manual modes
-This application works differently based on which mode you are in (changed by pressing tab or shift-tab)
+This application works differently based on which mode you are in (changed by pressing tab or shift-tab).
+Exception to this is that recent clipboards over 1 word long[^1] are saved in `1` to `0` number keys allowing you to interrupt current speech with past clipboards regardless of mode.

 - **interrupt**